 The result is a food that is “similar to a cottage cheese curd,” Giancoli says, but has a thick, smooth consistency like yogurt.
 It’s perfect for snacking, and can even be used as a lower-calorie replacement for ricotta cheese in certain dishes.

 Is Quark Cheese Healthy?

-Yes — quark cheese can be “excellent source of protein and and good source of calcium depending on the brand”, says Giancoli.
+Yes — quark cheese can be an “excellent source of protein and [a] good source of calcium depending on the brand,” says Giancoli.

 So how does quark cheese stack up to Greek yogurt?
 Greek yogurt has fewer calories in the same serving, but some brands may have less protein than quark cheese.
 And while quark cheese doesn’t seem to have the same probiotic benefits as traditional yogurt, it’s still a healthy option for smashing hunger pangs or as an after-dinner dessert.

 “Enjoy it as a snack or dessert by adding fresh fruit and a little granola on top,” Giancoli says.
 One quark cheese brand, Elli, even sells a variety with bits of dark chocolate and granola you can add to it.

 There’s one major nutritional difference between quark cheese and cottage cheese: the sodium content.
 Quark cheese has about 30 mg of sodium per half-cup serving, while low-fat cottage cheese with 2% milkfat can have 300 mg or more per half-cup serving.
 (To put it into perspective, the FDA’s recommended daily value for sodium is less than 2,300 mg per day — lower if you have certain health conditions.)